cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-foreign-table.md

 ## Parameters

-IF NOT EXISTS
+**`IF NOT EXISTS`**

-:   Do not throw an error if a relation with the same name already exists.
+Do not throw an error if a relation with the same name already exists.
 Cloudberry Database issues a notice in this case.
 Note that there is no guarantee that the existing relation is anything like the one that would have been created.

 **`table_name`**